geoffreylitt/convivial-paper/all.md

 # Introduction

 In 2012, the travel site Airbnb removed the ability to sort listings by price.
-Users could still filter down to a price range, but could no longer view the cheapest listings first.
+Users could still filter by price range, but could no longer view the cheapest listings first.
 Many users complained on online message boards that the change seemed hostile to users.
 "It's so frustrating!..What is the logic behind not having this function?" said one user on the [Airbnb support forum](https://community.withairbnb.com/t5/Hosting/Sorting-listing-by-price/td-p/559404).
 Alas, the feature remains missing to this day.

 This is a familiar situation in a world of web applications that are frequently updated without user consent.
-For most people, when web software does not quite meet their needs, their only recourse is to complain to the developers and hope someone listens.
-If they know how to program in Javascript, perhaps they can implement a user script or a browser extension to patch the issue, but most people do not have these programming skills.
-While many have become accustomed to this status quo, we see it as a waste of the openness of the Web platform and the general pliability of software.
-In _Personal Dynamic Media_, Alan Kay envisioned personal computing as a medium that let a user "mold and channel its power to his own needs," but today's software is far from this vision.
+Sometimes there is a browser extension or user script that fixes an issue, and if the user is a programmer they might even be able to implement their own fix.
+But for most people in most situations, the only recourse is to complain to the developers and pray that someone listens—or more likely, to simply give up.
+While many have become used to this status quo, we see it as a tremendous waste of the openness of the Web platform.
+In _Personal Dynamic Media_ [@kay1977], Alan Kay originally envisioned personal computing as a medium that let a user "mold and channel its power to his own needs," but today's software is more like concrete than clay.

-In this paper, we introduce Wildcard, a browser extension that aims to make software more malleable by enabling users to tweak web applications without programming.
+In this paper, we introduce Wildcard, a live programming system embedded in the browser that enables users to tweak web applications without programming in Javascript or interacting with the DOM.
 Wildcard adds a panel to the bottom of a web page that shows a structured table view of the main data in the page.
 The table maintains a bidirectional connection to the original page—when the user manipulates the table, the original page gets modified, and vice versa.

 In Wildcard, a user can sort Airbnb listings with just one intuitive click on a table header, with no programming required.
-Beyond sorting and filtering data, Wildcard also supports accessing third party APIs, performing small computations, recording private user annotations, using alternate UI widgets, and other useful changes.
-While Wildcard does not support all changes someone might want to make to a website, it makes broad subset of changes easily accessible to end users.
+Beyond sorting and filtering data, Wildcard also supports accessing third party APIs, performing small computations, recording private user annotations, and using alternate UI widgets to control a page.
+While Wildcard does not support any change someone might want to make to a website, it makes a variety of common and useful changes accessible to end users.

-Under the hood, the implementation is straightforward, because a programmer must manually write an adapter for each individual website, which uses web scraping techniques to map the web page to the table. _todo: mention the other bits of extension code too_ While programming is required for part of the process, this is still very different from traditional browser extensions—instead of the programmer defining a narrow use case, the end user is able to make many different changes on top of a single site-specific adapter.
-Programmers can extend Wildcard with plugins which provide various bits of functionality including connecting it to specific websites and web APIs, but the end user never needs to do any traditional programming.
+Under the hood, the implementation is straightforward, because a programmer must manually write an adapter for each individual website, which uses web scraping techniques to map the data from the web page to the Wildcard table.
+Although there is still manual programming involved, the result is very different from traditional single-use browser extensions, because instead of the programmer defining a narrow use case, the end user is able to make many different changes on top of a single site-specific adapter.

-_note the current prototype stage_
+Wildcard is currently an early research prototype, with incomplete features and limited coverage of sites.
+We plan to continue privately testing the system with our own use cases, and then to release the tool publicly, enabling other programmers to contribute site adapters and other plugins.
+Ultimately, we hope that Wildcard makes modifying websites into a natural part of using the web, as mundane and ubiquitous as using spreadsheets in everyday computing.

-In this paper, we present examples of using Wildcard to solve real world problems, and explain the design principles behind the prototype:
+In this paper, we present examples of using Wildcard to solve real world problems, and then explain the system architecture and design principles behind the prototype.

-_todo: bullet point the design principles here_

-In the future, we envision building Wildcard into a fully deployed system that makes the web into a more malleable medium. _todo: this needs something more_

 # Demos